 Homemade Apple Cinnamon Rolls are cooked in a muffin pan with gooey layers of sweet apples and raisins nestled in a slightly sweet yeast dough.
 Add a caramel cream cheese icing for an incredible way to start your morning.

 The holidays will be here soon and even if you’re not having a houseful of guests, it doesn’t mean you can’t enjoy homemade apple cinnamon rolls.
 While not needed, a decadent caramel cream cheese icing makes these pretty hard to resist.

 This post was sponsored by Ergo Spout®.
 All opinions are my own.
 I only support and promote brands that I believe in and use in my own kitchen – I hope you’ll check them out!
 Thank you for supporting the brands that make Butter and Baggage possible.

 If you don’t like overly sweet things for breakfast, leave off the icing, these are amazing even without the caramel topping.
 The dough is as light as can be even with a little whole wheat flour mixed in.
 And who doesn’t love apples with raisins and nuts.
 It’s like a combination of a baked apple and yeast roll.

 I made these the first time on a snow day, when the house was all toasty and the smell of apples and yeast bread made it feel like Christmas.
 Now that fall is here and apples are plentiful it’s time to make another batch.

 Have you ever tried dinner rolls where the dough is layered into a fan shape.
 This technique also works great for cinnamon rolls because you get some of the yummy center in each bite.
-The technique is actually easier than traditional or peach cinnamon rolls, all you have to do is stack and cut the dough.
+The technique is actually easier than traditional or strawberry or peach cinnamon rolls, all you have to do is stack and cut the dough.

 What you’ll need for apple cinnamon rolls